dplotkin118/pig_game/README.md

-# Pig Game (name tbd)
+# Pig Game
-A game developed in pygame in my spare time to help gain comfort with python
+A game developed in pygame
+Dodge cleavers and collect mushrooms to get the highest score!
+Strategically place portals to help dodge!